symfony/symfony-docs/book/forms.rst

 Field Type Options Guessing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to guessing the "type" for a field, Symfony can also try to guess
+In addition to guessing the "type" for a field, Symfony2 can also try to guess
 the correct values of a number of field options.

 .. tip::